 Milling roundings in wood - perfect rounding of wooden edges in 5 steps

-It's so easy: Perfectly milled roundings with a router or router table
+Here's how to do it easily: Perfectly milled rounded edges using a router or router table

 Rounding off edges is one of the most common processes in woodworking, which not only improves the appearance of furniture and workpieces, but also makes them safer and more pleasant to handle.
 Sharp edges are processed in such a way that they are less pointed and therefore less prone to injury.